 About the California Safe Cosmetics Program

 Many different chemicals are used in making cosmetics.
-Consumer and worker advocacy groups are concerned because some cosmetic products contain chemicals known or suspected to cause cancer, or developmental birth defects, or damage to the reproductive system.
+Some cosmetics contain chemicals known or suspected to cause cancer, birth defects, damage to the reproductive system, or other health harm.
 Those who work with cosmetics - including barbers, hair stylists, and skin care, body care and nail salon workers - may be more vulnerable to the adverse health effects posed by these products because they handle greater quantities of cosmetics with greater frequency.

-The California Safe Cosmetics Act (PDF) ("the Act") was signed into law in 2005.
-For all cosmetic products sold in California, the Act requires the manufacturer, packer, and/or distributor named on the product label to provide to the California Department of Public Health (CDPH) a list of all cosmetic products that contain any ingredients known or suspected to cause cancer or developmental or other reproductive harm.
+The California Safe Cosmetics Act (CSCA) (PDF) was signed into law in 2005.
+The Cosmetic Fragrance and Flavor Ingredient Right to Know Act (CFFIRKA) was signed into law in 2020.
+For all cosmetics sold in California, these laws require the manufacturer, packer, and/or distributor named on the product label to report to the California Department of Public Health (CDPH) all cosmetics that contain any ingredients known or suspected to cause harm, as described in authorizative lists specfied in these laws.

-The California Safe Cosmetics Program (CSCP) is charged with implementing the Act.
-The goal of the CSCP is to collect and share information on hazardous and potentially hazardous ingredients in cosmetic products sold in California and to make this information available to the public.
+The California Safe Cosmetics Program (CSCP) is charged with implementing CSCA and CFFIRKA.
+The goal of CSCP is to collect and share information on hazardous and potentially hazardous ingredients in cosmetics sold in California and to make this information available to the public.

 Sign up to receive updates from the CSCP.
 You may opt-out at any time.

 * If you are having difficulty accessing this document, please contact SafeCosmetics@cdph.ca.gov

 to request this information in an alternate format.

 ** Si usted tiene dificultades de acceso con este documento, favor de ponerse en contacto con SafeCosmetics@cdph.ca.gov

 para pedir esta información en un formato diferente.